 Cracks:

-Micro-cracks in welded joints, ceramic parts, and composite materials can be detected.
-The CT data provides a three-dimensional view of a crack's origin and propagation path.
+Detect micro-cracks in welded joints, ceramics, and composite materials.
+The CT data provides a 3D view of the crack's origin and propagation path.

 -